niangxiu/GvimSetting/readme.md

 if have trouble update submodules, use: git rm --cached modulename
+If still have trouble, just download the submodules from github then copy paste all files to corresponding folder in vimfiles/bundles/

 to add a new submodule, use:
 git add <repo> <name>